ascherer/web/knuth-pdf.md

-# knuth-pdf – PDF library for C/WEB sources in TeX Live
+# knuth-pdf – PDF library of C/WEB sources in TeX Live

 Here you find a large collection of PDF documents for many C/WEB programs in TeX\ Live, both in their original form as written by their respective authors, and in the changed form as they are actually used in the TeX Live system.
 Care has been taken to keep the section numbering intact, so that you can study the sources and their changes in parallel.
-Also included is the collection of ‘errata’ for Donald Knuth's “Computers & Typesetting series”.
+Also included is the collection of ‘errata’ for Donald Knuth's “Computers & Typesetting” series.

 Although not all the texts here are written or maintained by Donald Knuth, it is more convenient for everything to be collected in one place for reading and